Rice-Robotics-Club/raspi4/README.md

 # raspi4

-Repository containing a ROS2 workspace.
-Built packages are not stored in this repo, as instead `colcon build` should be run after cloning.
+Repository containing Rice Robotics Club's ROS2 workspace.
+Binary packages are not stored in this repo, as instead `colcon build` should be run after cloning.

 # Raspberry Pi 4 Setup